-Advantage Program/Student Support Services Program - Intensive assistance in college skills development is available through Support Services.
+Advantage Program/Student Support Services Program -Intensive assistance in college skills development is available through Support Services.
 Funded by the federal government, this project expands college access by providing basic skills instruction, tutoring and supportive counseling.

-Carl Perkins Program - Federally funded, the Carl Perkins Grant provides academic and counseling support services to academically and financially challenged students who are pursuing technological degrees at Reading Area Community College.
-Students enrolled in applied science programs are eligible for these services which include tutoring, academic advisement and personal counseling.
+Carl Perkins Program - Federally funded, the Carl Perkins Grant provides academic support and career guidance services to underprepared students who are pursuing degrees at Reading Area Community College.
+Students enrolled in college programs are eligible for these services which include tutoring, academic advisement and career guidance.

-Limited English Proficiency Program - This program introduces students to the concepts needed to develop strong writing skills in the English language.
+English as a Second Language - This program introduces students to the concepts needed to develop strong writing skills in the English language.
 Counselors also assist students with personal, career and academic issues.